Patriot PAC-3 MSE

 - Continental United States

 - Foreign Military Sale

 - Patriot Advanced Capabilities

-WASHINGTON, July 12, 2019 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of Germany of Patriot Advanced Capability 3 (PAC-3) Missiles Segment Enhanced (MSE) with support for an estimated cost of $401 million.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on July 12, 2019.
+WASHINGTON, May 28, 2020 - The State Department has made a determination approving a possible Foreign Military Sale to the Government of Kuwait of eighty-four (84) Patriot Advanced Capability (PAC-3) Missile Segment Enhancements (MSEs) and related equipment for an estimated cost of $800 million.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.

-This proposed sale will support the foreign policy and national security of the United States by helping to improve the security of a NATO ally, which is an important force for political and economic stability in Europe.
-It is vital to U.S. national interests to assist our German ally in developing and maintaining a strong and ready self-defense capability.
+The proposed sale will support the foreign policy and national security of the United States by helping to improve the security of a Major Non-NATO Ally that is an important force for political stability and economic progress in the Middle East.

 The proposed sale of this equipment and support will not alter the basic military balance in the region.

-The prime contractor will be Lockheed Martin, Dallas, TX.
+The principal contractor involved in this program is Lockheed Martin Corporation (Grand Prairie), Dallas, TX.
 There are no known offset agreements proposed in connection with this potential sale.